EmpPowiUDE/NovalandGuide/docs/source/RandomiseValues.rst

 .. image:: docs/source/_static/CSVEXAMPLE.PNG
     :width: 400

-For more informations about CSV:
+For more information about CSV files:

 .. toctree::
     CSV